hammer-mt/FireFlask/tutorial/012_connector.md

 The way we want connectors to work is as follows:

+- the connections page won't be visible for anyone who's not the owner of the account
-- if a user visits the connectors page without a team selected, it prompts them to choose a team
+- if an owner visits the connectors page without a team selected, it prompts them to choose a team
 - when on the team page, there will be a link to connectors, and the link in the navbar will work
-- visiting the connectors page will list all connectors for that user and team
+- visiting the connectors page will list all connectors for that owner and team
 - there will be one connector per platform (in this case for now just Facebook Ads)
 - if the connector isn't connected, you have to option to connect, if it is, you can reconnect
 - clicking connect will take you through the oauth process to get and store a token
 - reconnect will do the same, except the old token that was stored will be replaced
-- the token will be stored in a connection option in the database, with team id and user id
+- the token will be stored in the database under team, but not visible in the team page
-- the connections page won't be visible for anyone who's not the owner of the account

 First step, let's borrow the logic we used in charts to redirect the user if they haven't selected a team.